tbnobed/bookstudio/PRODUCTION_WEATHER_FIX.md

 Vite embeds VITE_* environment variables at build time, not runtime.
 The Docker build process wasn't properly reading the .env file during the frontend build step.

 ## Solution Applied
-1. Fixed Dockerfile to properly copy .env file before build
+1. Fixed Dockerfile to use ARG and ENV for proper build-time variable embedding
-2. Enhanced build step to show .env contents during Docker build
+2. Updated docker-compose.yml to pass environment variables as build arguments
-3. Streamlined environment variable handling
+3. Ensured VITE_ variables are available during both build and runtime

 ## Production Deployment Steps